Gur0v/zeptofetch/README.md

 ### Pre-built Binaries
 Download the pre-built binary from the [releases page](https://github.com/Gur0v/zeptofetch/releases).
 > *These are compiled with `-mtune=generic` for maximum compatibility across different CPU architectures.
-To benefit from CPU-specific optimizations, compile from source instead.
+Before you want to benefit from CPU-specific optimizations which you can get by compiling from source, check out the [benchmarks](#-performance-benchmarks).

 ### From Source
 ```bash